hummingbot/hummingbot-site/docs/scripts/Exercise5.md

     return "\n".join(lines)
 ```

+!!!
+Explanation
     - We are using the list approach to add strings and then show all of them
     - First, we are adding to our original text the price ceiling and price floor
     - Then we are logging the information of the candles.
     - Check that when you run the code, the last candle is updated in real-time ;)

+---

 ## Running the script